NEASC Policies and Bylaws

 5. Five-Year Review

-Prior to hosting one or more NEASC-CIE representative(s) a school submits a Five-Year Review Report, indicating the status of all visiting team recommendations and containing the school’s reflections about anticipated challenges and opportunities in the future.
-The visitors submit their own report to NEASC-CIE.
+Prior to hosting one or more NEASC representative(s) a school submits a Five-Year Review Report, indicating the status of all visiting team recommendations and containing the school’s reflections about anticipated challenges and opportunities in the future.
+The visitors submit their own report to NEASC.
 The Commission may then:

 continue accreditation until next report